 Trading risk management is often overlooked but essential in trading.
-It doesn't matter how good of a trader you are; one bad trade and you could lose everything.
+It’s when a trader figures out the potential loss on a trade and then take action or sometimes inaction.
+If you learn that you have the ability to lose more than you’d make on a trade, you want to stay out.
+It’s especially important when you trade penny stocks.
+It doesn’t matter how good of a trader you are; one bad trade and you could lose everything.

-Hence the importance of risk management.
+Hence the importance of protecting your capital.
 You’re never going to make successful trades 100% of the time.
 Even the best traders in the world fail 30-40% of the time.

 The difference between new traders and seasoned traders is the ability to limit risk.
 When starting out, you soon learn that trading is emotional.